quorten/quorten-blog1/_posts/2018-10-10-ovirt-howto.md

     cp ovirt01.pem /etc/pki/ca-trust/source/anchors/
     update-ca-trust extract

-Otherwise, `ovirt-viewer` will fail to launch.
+Otherwise, `virt-viewer` will fail to launch.

 Okay, now that you've verified you've got that to work, you can try out the more challenging method of connecting through the portal, or